 Because of the electoral college system, the president-elect (the candidate chosen by the electoral college) may or may not win the popular vote but can still win the electoral college vote, and therefore the presidency.
 It’s common for the president-elect to win both the electoral and popular vote, though the several past presidential elections have seen the popular vote won by one candidate and the electoral vote by another.

 Get Out There and Vote

-By now, you should know the basics of voting in the 2020 presidential election—how to register to vote, how to vote by mail or in person, where to vote, when to vote, and even who to vote for.
-You should also be ready to vote in style, by customizing everything from fleece blankets to photo books to photo mugs with “I voted” artwork from the Shutterfly Art Library.
-Show up for voting day and election day 2020 in style.
+By now, you should know the basics of voting in presidential elections—how to register to vote, how to vote by mail or in person, where to vote, when to vote, and even who to vote for.
+You should also be ready to vote in style, by customizing everything from fleece blankets to photo books to photo mugs with custom artwork from the Shutterfly Art Library.
+Show up to vote on election day in style.